Pinoy Big Brother: Teen Edition 4

-Pinoy Big Brother: Teen Edition 4 is the fourth teen edition and the tenth series overall of Pinoy Big Brother.
-The show premiered on April 8, 2012, almost a week after the Unlimited season concluded, and ended on July 7, 2012, replacing Nasaan Ka, Elisa?, lasting for 13 weeks, making it the longest teen edition yet.
-Toni Gonzaga, Bianca Gonzalez and Robi Domingo reprised their roles as hosts.
-They are joined by Pinoy Big Brother: Celebrity Edition 1 ex-housemate John Prats.
+The fourth season of the reality game show Pinoy Big Brother: Teen Edition aired on ABS-CBN for 91 days from April 8 to July 7, 2012.
+This season surpassed Teen Edition Plus' record of the longest edition of the series by 13 days.

+This was the last separate season of this edition to air after all editions were merged into one season starting on Pinoy Big Brother: All In.
+This was also the first and only season in the series to date where the two-in-one housemates survived a split connection.

+Myrtle Sarrosa of Barotac Nuevo, Iloilo emerged as the winner of the season.
+Karen Reyes was the runner-up, while Roy Requejo and Joj & Jai Agpangan were the finalists.

+Development

+Auditions

 Auditions were held in major key cities in the Philippines and other parts of the world.
 A total of 22,305 teens auditioned for the season.
-Fourteen housemates entered this season, nine on opening night and six on Day 2.

-Myrtle Sarrosa of Barotac Nuevo, Iloilo emerged as the winner of the season.

 Overview

 House theme

 The House for this season remains largely unchanged since Unlimited, except for total redecoration spanning a week since the previous edition's finale.
 This marked the franchise's fastest House makeover.
 Visibly so far, there are only five areas of the House: the House itself, the garden, the activity area, a secret hallway leading into Big Brother's Time Machine, and Big Brother's Conference Room.
 The House is decorated with various items from on the 1970s and 1980s, such as old vinyl records on the walls which Big Brother said that it was inspired by his own teenage life.